Saldanha Bay Local Municipality elections: September 2007 floor crossing

 The final floor-crossing period occurred on 1–15 September 2007; floor-crossing was subsequently abolished in 2008 by the Fifteenth Amendment of the Constitution.
 In the Saldanha Bay council, two of the independent councillors joined the African National Congress, and the single councillor from the United Independent Front crossed to the National People's Party.

 May 2011 election

 The following table shows the results of the 2011 election.

 By-elections from May 2011 to August 2016

 The following by-elections were held to fill vacant ward seats in the period between the elections in May 2011 and August 2016.

 August 2016 election

 The following table shows the results of the 2016 election.

 By-elections from August 2016 to November 2021

 The following by-elections were held to fill vacant ward seats in the period between the elections in August 2016 and November 2021.

 November 2021 election

 The following table shows the results of the 2021 election.

+Following the election, the Democratic Alliance (DA) formed a coalition with the Freedom Front Plus (FF+).

+By-elections from November 2021

+The following by-elections were held to fill vacant ward seats in the period from the election in November 2021.

+The African National Congress (ANC) councillor for ward 9 was assassinated, leading to a by-election in December 2023.
+Only two parties stood, the ANC and the Economic Freedom Fighters (EFF).
+The EFF claimed victory after the ANC's share of the vote dropped 72% to 43%, while the EFF's increased from 15% to 57%.

+Following the ANC councillor's death in ward 9, uMkhonto weSizwe won the resulting by-election in March 2025, the party's first councillor in the Western Cape, and fourth nationally.